strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 Instead, we propose introducing new limit types applied on a per-volume basis.
 Meaning that there is a single value for each limit which we test against each volume. i.e. we do not support limiting based on a specific volume.
-When that limit is exceeded we effectively stop messages being produced.
+When that limit is exceeded we effectively stop messages being produced (by calculating a Throttle Factor of 0.0).

+We will not support the pre-existing concept of a **soft limit**.
+In the existing code the soft limit is where you begin slowing down the rate of message production.
+As you approach the hard limit the production quota is reduced linearly.
+Then at the hard limit message production is stopped.
+We decided this additional signal that something is failing is not a core feature of this plugin.
+We expect users to have their own disk usage monitoring to prompt intervention before this plugin shuts down all message production.

 If the plugin is configured to use a cluster volume source, we also require one limit to be configured.